TuDo-Makerspace/WLED-Audio-Server/README.md

 Finally, a power LED is included to indicate when the device is powered on.

+The KiCAD files for the Schematic and PCB layout can be found in this repo.

 ## Firmware

 For enhanced audio-reactive capabilities, it is highly recommended to use the **[MoonModules fork of WLED](https://mm.kno.wled.ge/)** on both the audio server and all connected WLED devices.
 This fork includes additional features and optimizations specifically designed for audio-reactive setups.